 As aforementioned, this edition has undergone a number of timely and appropriate amendments.
-Sources used have been updated and the text reflects new understanding throughout as and where appropriate.
+Sources used have been updated and the text reflects new understandings throughout, for example, in the Food and Society chapter, Bauman and Johnston’s (2015) work highlights how much domestic foodwork often reinforces gendered roles, despite changing expectations of equitable division.
 Readers will also find a number of more substantial changes, including, firstly, incorporating the COVID-19 pandemic, and secondly, re-framing food-based activism/social movements as an ‘incremental revolution’, rather than a simple diversification of profit-orientated food labelling strategies.
 COVID-19 is used as a vantage point from which to examine food system resilience, and in turn the authors highlight the role that the global food system plays in food logistics, and, within this, the power that retailers have.
 As discussed earlier, a more critical appraisal could be appropriate here, but that would move this publication away from its introductory role.
 The second change is relatively subtle but changes the orientation of the final chapter entirely.
 Referring to contemporary supermarket food labels as ‘value-based labelling’ (pp. 223 - consider “organic” or “fair trade”), the chapter links these to movements such as food democracy and alternative consumptions.
 The previous edition of this book acknowledged these links, but linking this information to a new case study touching on the work of Native American organisations and explicitly tying these ideas to the notion of revolution is an exciting and timely update.

 Overall, the third edition of this book maintains its position as a principal introduction to food studies.
 This edition contains a greater awareness of the global food system as revealed to many through the COVID-19 pandemic, and offers an updated discussion of the wider role of food labels and their connection to important social movements.
-The book can be read as a whole or utilising the further reading suggestions at the end of each chapter enable chapters to act as independent ‘jumping off’ points for particular areas.
+The book can be read as a whole, or, further reading suggestions at the end of each chapter enable chapters to act as independent ‘jumping off’ points for particular areas.
+Food & Society links food studies back to the cultural importance that food holds, and so it would be of great interest to readers of Cultural Sociology.

 Reference List: Bourdieu, P. (1984) Distinction: A Social Critique of the Judgement of Taste, Cambridge, MA: Harvard University Press